SS Alamo Victory

-The SS Alamo Victory was the 42nd Victory ship built during World War II under the Emergency Shipbuilding program.
+SS Alamo Victory was the 42nd Victory ship built during World War II under the Emergency Shipbuilding program.
 She was launched by the California Shipbuilding Company on July 13, 1944, and completed on August 18, 1944.
 The ship’s United States Maritime Commission designation was VC2- S- AP3, hull number 42 (V-32), she worked as merchant marine for all of her career.
 SS Alamo Victory served in the Pacific Ocean during World War II and was operated by the Isthmian Steamship Company.
-The 10,500-ton Victory ships were designed to replace the earlier Liberty Ships.
+The 10,500-ton Victory ships were designed to replace the earlier Liberty ships.
 Liberty ships were designed to be used just for World War II.
 Victory ships were designed to last longer and serve the US Navy after the war.
 The Victory ship differed from a Liberty ship in that they were: faster, longer and wider, taller, had a thinner stack set farther toward the superstructure, and had a long raised forecastle.